YANG-DB/knowledge-graph/docs/info/components/Understanding-QueryFlow.md

-# Query Flow Diagram
+# Understanding the Query Flow

+This document explains and describes the end to end flow.
+It includes
+- a query is accepted from the user
+- query is translated and transformed
+- query is used to build an execution plan
+- plan is executed and results are returned

-This document explains and describes the entire flow in-which a query is accepted from the user threw its dispatch to the underlying database engine, and until the results are transformed and projected into the logical schematic structure and the specific query instructions (specific fields and aliases)
+These steps include the dispatch to the underlying database engine, and until the results are transformed and projected into the logical schematic structure and the specific query instructions (specific fields and aliases)

-### Architecture
+### Architecture - introduction

 The project is a monolith composed of multiple modules (components) The project uses Maven project build,management and dependency system.

-There are **3 conceptual layers** of modules that the project is composed of:
+There are **4 conceptual layers** of modules that the project is composed of:
 - **Core layer** - which the main generic entities and models are defined
 - **Virtual layer** - which the specific functionality implementing and extending the core layer
 - **Service layer** - which compose these two layers and defines the **Model View Control** access to the API
+- **Domain layer** -  which contains the domain specific modules including specific configuration and add-ons

-For additional details go to [architecture](Architecture.md)
+For additional details please visit [architecture](Architecture.md)

-### Graph Runner
+### Graph Runner -

 The graph runner is a component that resides on the service layer.
 It's main class is [GraphRunner](../../../opengraph-services/src/main/java/org/opensearch/graph/services/GraphRunner.java)

 It is responsible for the following parts: